 28 Feb Put Your Money Where Your Mouse Is: How to Get Discovered by Stakeholders on Social

 If you’re wondering whether your target audience is on social media, the short answer is: yes.
 Whether you’re seeking new customers, looking to foster relationships with talent or fishing for investors, your target audience is using social media to make decisions, and a thoughtful executive social presence can do wonders when it comes to building credibility around your brand.
 In fact, a BRANDfog survey found that 73% of respondents indicated that being engaged on social media makes CEOs more effective leaders by building trust and confidence.
 Additionally, 93% of respondents said that socially engaged CEOs are able to build better connections with customers, talent, and investors.
 The bottom line is, whether you’re looking to build out a social program for your company leaders or you’re an executive looking to bolster your own presence on behalf of your brand, communicating regularly and effectively on social can drive strong ROI when it comes to reaching key prospects.
+Stakeholders are on social media.
 Need more convincing?
 We’ve outlined the value of social media for connecting with each of the three aforementioned audience groups below.

 At the core of what makes any business successful are its customers.
 Though the platforms may change, rest assured that your target audience can be reached on social media regardless of if your company is a B2B or B2C entity.
 In fact, a 2016 Nielsen report found that Generation X, a group of individuals likely to be more senior in the workforce and therefore among top decision makers, are even more active and engaged than millennials online—spending an average of almost seven hours per week on social media.